AnglE-optimized Text Embeddings: Methodology

 \subsection{Angle Objective}

 We found that both the cosine and in-batch negative objectives employ the cosine function to measure similarity.
 However, it is important to note that the cosine function includes saturation zones, which can hinder the optimization process.
 We optimize the angle difference in complex space to mitigate these adverse effects.
-Figure \ref{angle-complex-space} draws the division in complex space and Figure \ref{figure-saturation-angle} depicts how angle optimization works in cosine saturation zones.
-To optimize the angle difference, we initially decompose the representation $\mathbf{X}$ into its real part $\mathbf{X}^{re}$ and imaginary part $\mathbf{X}^{im}$.
-For the pair $(\mathbf{X}_i, \mathbf{X}_j)$, their representations in the complex space are defined as follows:
+Figure \ref{angle-complex-space} draws the division in complex space, and Figure \ref{figure-saturation-angle} depicts how angle optimization works in cosine saturation zones.
+To optimize the angle difference, we define $\mathbf{X}^{re}$ and $\mathbf{X}^{im}$ are the real part and the imaginary part of $\mathbf{X}$.
+We follow the implementation of \citep{sun2019rotate} to obtain $\mathbf{X}^{re}$ and $\mathbf{X}^{im}$ by the chunking strategy.
+Specifically, for the pair $(\mathbf{X}_i, \mathbf{X}_j)$, their representations in the complex space are defined as follows:

 where $\mathbf{a} = \mathbf{X}^{re}_i \in \mathbb{R}$, $\mathbf{b} = \mathbf{X}^{im}_i \in \mathbb{R}$, $\mathbf{c} = \mathbf{X}^{re}_j \in \mathbb{R}$, and $\mathbf{d} = \mathbf{X}^{im}_j \in \mathbb{R}$.
 To compute the angle difference between $\mathbf{z}$ and $\mathbf{w}$, we calculate division in complex space in polar coordinates, as follows: